RihanNasar/gwen-finetuning/README.md

 ### Filtering decisions

-We made several filtering choices to keep the dataset clean and useful:
+Several filtering choices were made to keep the dataset clean and useful:

-**Movies only**: We excluded TV shows, episodes, video games, and other non-movie content.
+**Movies only**: TV shows, episodes, video games, and other non-movie content were excluded.
 Only entries marked as 'movie' in titleType were kept.

 **Year range**: Movies from 1920-2024.
 This excludes silent era films (often missing data) and future releases (incomplete information).

-**Person credibility**: We only included people with 3-500 film credits.
+**Person credibility**: Only people with 3-500 film credits were included.
 This removes:
 - One-off appearances (likely data errors or uncredited roles)
 - Suspiciously prolific entries (usually data quality issues)
 - The sweet spot captures working professionals without noise